AmnezziaCS/ContributorJS/readme.md

 - `GIT_REPOSITORY`: The link to the repository you want to push the commits to.
 If left empty, the script will create a local repository that you'll have to push yourself.
 - `MAX_COMMITS_PER_DAY`: Defaults to `6` if empty.
 The maximum number of commits the script will create per day.
 Also note that the script will create a random number of commits between `0` and `MAX_COMMITS_PER_DAY`.
-- `COMMIT_ON_WEEKENDS`: Defaults to `NO` if empty.
+- `COMMIT_ON_WEEKENDS`: Defaults to `false` if empty.
 Whether or not you want the script to create commits on weekends.

 #### Example of a filled `.env` file